H.R. McMaster: U.S. Wants to Eliminate 'Murderous Regime' in Syria

 "It's very difficult to understand how a political solution could result form the continuation of the Assad regime," McMaster said.
 "Now, we are not saying that we are the ones who are going to effect that change.
 What we are saying is, other countries have to ask themselves some hard questions.
 Russia should ask themselves ... why are we supporting this murderous regime that is committing mass murder of its own population?"

-McMaster said U.S. goals of both destroying the Islamic State and ousting Assad were "simultaneous."
+McMaster said U.S. goals of both destroying ISIS and ousting Assad were "simultaneous."
 He did not rule out further strikes on Syria if Assad continued egregious attacks against rebel forces with chemical or other weapons.

 "We are prepared to do more," he said.
-"The president will make whatever decision he thinks is in the best interest of the American people."
+"The President will make whatever decision he thinks is in the best interest of the American people."